 Can You Even Afford a Pet?

 It’s not only about time and energy to invest in a pet, but it’s also going to be about money too.
 Taking on pet ownership isn’t something that should be done lightly.
-The cost of pet food, grooming, toys, veterinary care, and more will add up.
+The cost of pet food, grooming, services from local dog groomers, toys, veterinary care, and more will add up.
 It’s important to make sure that you can afford these expenses and have a backup plan in case of emergencies.
 While yes, all of these initial costs (adoption fees, for example) are expensive, the general care for weekly food doesn’t need to be.

 However, so many pet owners forget about vet visits.
 Not just for checkups, but are you going to be able to afford the hundreds, if not thousands, for your pet if they need surgery or a major illness?
 Medical pet care can be just as expensive as human medical care.
 You wouldn’t skip taking your kids to get medical attention, so why would you for your pet?